aplteam/Tatin/README.md

 Tatin is a community project.
 It is available as Open Source under the (pretty relaxed) MIT license.

-A Tarte Tatin is a nice way to package APpLe's.
+A Tarte Tatin is a nice way to package Apple's.

 ## Documentation